 The IBO assesses student work as direct evidence of achievement against the stated assessment objectives of Diploma program courses.
-There are two assessment fees:
+There are only fees for the assessments.
+The registration fee has been eliminated.

-- 1. STUDENT REGISTRATION FEE: paid once for each student to take one or more examinations in a particular school year - 2.
-CANDIDATE SUBJECT FEE: paid for each subject taken by an individual student For two year courses, this fee is assessed in the senior year.
+• CANDIDATE SUBJECT FEE: paid for each subject taken by an individual student.
+For two year courses, this fee is assessed in the senior year.